 In his spare time, he co-organizes the Memphis Web Workers user group and is on the board of HACKmemphis, an organization dedicated to creating developer/maker events in the Memphis area.

-Roy Russo is the Chief Architect at financial services firm, AltiSource Portfolio Solutions, and Co-Author of Elasticsearch in Action, by Manning Publications.
-Before joining AltiSource, Roy was the Co-Founder and VP of Product Management for Atlanta-based Marketing Automation vendor, LoopFuse; recently acquired by Atlanta-based SalesFusion, Inc. Roy also helped Co-Found JBoss Portal, a JSR-168 compliant enterprise Java Portal, and represented JBoss on the Java Content Repository, JSR-170.
-He is currently the founder of ElasticHQ.org an open-source monitoring and management application for ElasticSearch clusters.
+Roy Russo is the Vice President of Engineering at Predikto Analytics.
+Before joining Predikto, Roy was the Chief Architect at AltiSource Labs, a FinTech startup based in Atlanta, GA.
+Roy was the Co-Founder and VP of Product Management for Atlanta-based Marketing Automation vendor, LoopFuse; recently acquired by Atlanta-based SalesFusion, Inc. Roy also helped Co-Found JBoss Portal, a JSR-168 compliant enterprise Java Portal, and represented JBoss on the Java Content Repository, JSR-170.
+He is currently the founder of ElasticHQ.org the leading open-source monitoring and management application for ElasticSearch clusters, and co-author of Elasticsearch in Action.

 Baruch Sadogursky (a.k.a JBaruch) is the Developer Advocate of JFrog, the creators of Artifactory Binary Repository, the home of Bintray, JavaOne 2011 and 2013 Duke Choice Awards winner.